dynamsoft-docs/mobile-document-scanner-docs-js/guide/index.md

 ### Self-Host Resources

-By default, the MDS library (whether pre-compiled or self-compiled) fetches resource files (Dynamsoft `node` dependencies and an HTML UI template) from CDNs.
+By default, the MDS library (whether pre-compiled or self-compiled) fetches resource files (Dynamsoft `node` packages `dynamsoft-capture-vision-bundle` and `dynamsoft-capture-vision-data`, and an HTML UI template) from CDNs.
 Self-hosting library resources gives you full control over hosting your application.
 Rather than using CDNs to serve these resources, you can instead host these resources on your own servers to deliver to your users directly when they use your application.
 You can also use this option to host MDS fully offline by pointing to local resources.

 #### Download Resources

-First, download a copy of the resources:
+First, download a copy of the library:

 1. Download **MDS** from [GitHub](https://github.com/Dynamsoft/document-scanner-javascript) as a compressed folder.